Advanced level of knowledge, competence and skill in neurorehabilitation for practising physiotherapists.

 View more information about Otago's graduate attributes.

 Students who successfully complete the paper should be able to:

-- Critically explore current trends in the physiotherapeutic management of patients (both adults and/or children) with neurological conditions;
+- Critically explore current trends in the physiotherapeutic management (assessment, treatment, and ethical principles) in a neurological/multisystem context.

-- Demonstrate an understanding of the pathophysiology and applied scientific basis of physiotherapeutic intervention for patients with neurological conditions;
+- Demonstrate an understanding of the pathophysiological and applied scientific basis of physiotherapeutic intervention in a neurological/multisystem context.